-Exquisite items from Uppark’s 18th-century dolls’ house are back on display following its biggest conservation project in decades.
-Miniature four poster beds, curtains, carpets and chairs have undergone specialist cleaning and repair, at the National Trust’s Textile Conservation Studio in Norfolk.
+Miniature four-poster beds, curtains, carpets and chairs have undergone specialist cleaning and repair, at the National Trust’s Textile Conservation Studio in Norfolk.
 The dolls’ sumptuous but fragile costumes have also been treated, from gentlemen’s silk waistcoats to ladies’ petticoats and skirts, even the tiny satin outfit of a baby doll in a cradle.

 How did you clean things?

-Jane Smith, senior conservator: “Often, doing conservation work allows you to look at the objects really closely, and you discover things as you’re working.
-We were very excited with the red and yellow bed when we saw the top of the tester.
+Jane Smith, Senior Conservator, explains: ‘Often, doing conservation work allows you to look at the objects really closely, and you discover things as you’re working.
+We were very excited with the red and yellow bed when we saw the top of the tester [part of a type of four-poster bed].
 The card on there is made from uncut Georgian playing cards.
-To see these lovely designs was a real find for us.”
+To see these lovely designs was a real find for us.’